ABOUT THE AAAC

 After this type of measurement the various third-octave results were depicted with the aid of coloured pencils!
 Then coloured ballpoint pens became available, what joy: we really could upgrade the presentations of our reports!
 The current, impressive computerised presentations were not even envisaged until the early 1990’s.

-In 2010, the AAAC comprises some 40 member firms across Australia.
+In 2021, the AAAC comprises some 40 member firms across Australia and New Zealand.
 They provide a wide range of Consulting, Testing and Research facilities to Community, Industry, Commercial and Government organisations as well as to individual projects and programs